fico-xpress/insight-projects/readme.md

 The framework is provided as a reference example based on the "campaign conversion" product example.
 This version of the example shows how to separate out the data model into project and scenario pieces, and how to implement appropriate views for both.

 ### Required framework files
-Add the project framework CSS, JavaScript and font files to your project
+Add the project framework CSS, JavaScript and font files to your project.
 <br /><br />
+/client_resources/js/lib/bootbox.all.min.js<br />
+/client_resources/js/lib/bootstrap.bundle.min.js<br />
-/client_resources/js/projectframework.js<br />
+/client_resources/js/lib/projectframework.js<br />
 /client_resources/css/projectframework.css<br />
 /client_resources/css/font.css<br />
 /client_resources/css/fonts

 ### Types of view
 The framework implements its own shelf validation and messages.
-The built in shelf validation should be disabled by declaring all views as not requiring scenarios in the companion file.
+The standard products shelf validation should be disabled by declaring all views as not requiring scenarios in the companion file.

 campaign_conversion.xml:
 ```xml